alo9507/JustKeepClicking/content/blog/auth/index.md

 EZClientAuth treats synchronization as a critical responsiblity in and of itself, therefore requiring a separate class.

-This manager synchronizes the cached, remote, and runtime authentication state by:
+This manager synchronizes the cached, remote, and runtime authentication state.

-a) Clearly delineating the codepaths leading the saving overwriting, or removal of the AuthSession from cache
-b) Holding the only instance of `AuthSession` which is updated during any successful Auth CRUD operation

 This manager responsible for synchronizing remote, cached, and runtime authentication state is called the `AuthManager`.